 The Auto Drive Wipes performed maybe a tad worse than the Armor All wipes but also were the cheapest I could find at less than 2 bucks.

 The downside of leather cleaning wipes

-While I missed a few spots in the Lexol section, I thought these cleaned better, as well as condition the leather to its original finish.
+While I missed a few spots in the Lexol section, I thought this liquid product cleaned better, as well as helped condition the leather to its original finish.

 My favorite: Lexol cleaner and conditioner

 Overall, if you are just looking to restore your leather to its natural non-shiny state, I would go with Lexol (that many pros use) or another similar premium product.

 You can find the Lexol cleaner and condition combo here on Amazon for around $20, and for my 2010 Silverado, I can honestly say it has been the key to maintaining my interior for the last several years.